 In an ideal world, I’d be the kind of person who can jump out of bed EXCITED about working up a sweaty hog sweat first thing in the morning.
 You know, someone who’s intrinsically motivated to make exercise a priority 4-5 times a week regardless of how tired and lazy they are.
 You know the person I’m talking about?

 Of course, I understand the benefits of consistently exercising And, yes I do exercise 4-5 times a week but that does not happen without effort.
 Are you with me?

-In previous posts I’ve shared tips for starting a morning exercise routine and to keep daily exercise a priority.
+In previous posts, I’ve shared tips for starting a morning exercise routine and keeping daily exercise a priority.
 If you’re struggling to stick with a weekly exercise habit then take a few moments and look over those posts.

 Also, it’s not just about getting motivated – it’s about staying motivated too.
 Because, let’s be honest, running hard at an incline for 1-minute isn’t going to cut it.
 I need to stay in that zone for at least 20 minutes….at least.
 A powerful playlist is the only way I can do that.